6mobile/6mobile.github.io/labs/lab0.md

 Check-offs {#checkoff}
 ----------

-We will hold checkoffs during Office Hours and during the iOS Tutorial on Friday, February 19.
+We will hold checkoffs during office hours and the optional iOS tutorial on Friday Feb 7.
+Lab 0 is due the next Tuesday, so we will also hold checkoffs after that date.

 :::
 :::